Sarthak-G0yal/Sortium/docs/index.rst

 Sortium Documentation
 =====================

-Welcome to **Sortium**, a Python utility for organizing files by type and modification date.
+Welcome to **Sortium**, a Python utility for organizing files by type, modification date, and custom patterns.

-Sortium helps you:
+**Sortium** enables efficient file management by:

-- Automatically sort files into categories (Images, Documents, Music, etc.)
+- Categorizing files into folders such as Images, Documents, Music, Videos, and Others

-- Organize files within categories by their last modified date
+- Organizing files within each category based on their last modified date

-- Flatten deeply nested folder structures
+- Flattening nested directory structures into a single-level hierarchy before sorting

+- Supporting custom file organization using user-defined regular expression (regex) patterns

 .. contents::
    :local: